WICG/storage-buckets/explainer.md

 const draftsCache = await draftsBucket.caches.open("attachments");
 ```

-Each storage bucket also has an entry point to the
+Each storage bucket can also have an entry point to the
 [IndexedDB API](https://w3c.github.io/IndexedDB/).
 The entry point matches
 `WindowOrWorkerGlobalScope.indexedDB` in
 [the IndexedDB spec](https://w3c.github.io/IndexedDB/#factory-interface).